kriselers/dotfiles/readme.md

 # .files

 These are my dotfiles.
 Take anything you want but at your own risk.

-It mainly targets macOS systems.
+This mainly targets macOS systems, but I plan to add my Windows configuration at some point.

 # Installation